The following professionals lent their expertise to this article:

 Eligibility

-Must be an incoming freshman planning to pursue a health-focused program, with priority given to strong performers who want to improve healthcare in the region.
+Must be an incoming freshman planning to pursue a health-focused program.
+Priority is given to strong performers who want to improve healthcare in the region.

 How to Apply